 1. Write a poem – in 11 words!

-The cinquain is a short form of poetry developed by American poet, Adelaide Crapsey.
-It comes from the French word ‘cinq’ meaning ‘five’ – and has five lines.
+The cinquain is a short form of poetry that comes from the French word ‘cinq’ meaning ‘five’.
+A cinquain has five lines.

 There are many different forms of cinquain.
-I like this one because you can use all your senses – and it has a fun counting pattern.
-But what I really like … it has just 11 words.
+I like the didactic cinquain, because it builds awareness of word groups, making you think about word choice – because it has just 11 words.
 True!
 That means you have to make every word count!
-Don’t repeat words.
-And don’t waste words with ‘the’ or ‘and’.
+Don’t waste words with ‘the’ or ‘and’.
+No repeats.
 Each word must say something new.

 Line One: One noun